A RESOURCE FOR THOSE ON THE FRONT LINES

 WHO WE ARE?

-The LTAN Peer Support Team is a group of community members with mental health training who assist people on the frontlines in need of guidance, conversation, emotional support, and navigating community grief.
+The LTAN Support Team is composed of community members with mental health training who are available to assist the Latinx population and individuals on the frontlines of the migrant/refugee movement in need of guidance, conversation, emotional support, navigating community grief, and/or resources.